 It is also necessary to comply with the following provisions:

-• Notice period allowance/compensation: The opposite party will be compensated with the worker’s wage for the entire notice time or a portion of it as a “notice period” allowance if the employee fails to fill the notice period.
-Notice period allowance is calculated using the base pay of the employee.
+- Notice period allowance/compensation: The opposite party will be compensated with the worker’s wage for the entire notice time or a portion of it as a “notice period” allowance if the employee fails to fill the notice period.
+The notice period allowance is calculated using the employee’s base pay.

 Termination Without Notice